You must pass a Secure English Language Test (SELT) in at least CEFR level B1 in Reading, Writing, Speaking and Listening for a:

 Prepare for your test Find a preparation course Special needs requests

-Candidates take the Reading & Writing part of ISE I (B1) on computer at the Hammersmith - London West SELT Centre - find out more.
+Candidates take the Reading & Writing part of ISE I (B1) on a computer at Hammersmith - London West.
+Find out more.

 Take with you to the test